 Cairn Terrier Club of Canada Versatility Award Program

-Cairn terriers were originally working dogs, assisting farmers in ridding fields of vermin, and fishermen of otters that threatened their catch.
+Cairn Terriers were originally working dogs, assisting farmers in ridding fields of vermin and fishermen of otters that threatened their catch.
 They were bred for courage, tenacity, independence and problem solving skills, without needing direction from handlers.
-Cairn Terriers excel in activities like earth dog and barn hunt, which replicate the purpose for which they were bred and for which many Cairns retain a very strong instinct.
-While Cairns are often considered less ‘biddable’ than other working breeds that were bred specifically to work closely with human handlers, with hard work and good training, Cairn Terriers can excel in many other activities far removed from the purpose for which they were bred.
+Cairns excel in activities like earth dog and barn hunt, which replicate the purpose for which they were bred.
+Many Cairns retain a strong instinct for such activities.
+Cairns are often considered less ‘biddable’ than other breeds bred specifically to work closely with human handlers.
+However, with hard work and good training, they can excel in many other activities far removed from the purpose for which they were bred.
 Participating in activities with your Cairn will enrich his life and strengthen the bond you share.